rodneyshupe/Cookbook/Recipes/Canapes-Tapas/CheeseAndOnionBruschetta.rst

 Directions
 ----------

-1. In a medium bowl, mix together all the ingredients except for the baguette.
+1. Mix everything except the baguette together in a medium bowl.
-2. Spread on baguette slices
+2. Spread onto the baguette slices.
-3. Broil in oven until mixture begins to melt (approx 5-10 min.)
+3. Broil until the mixture starts to melt, about 5-10 min.